 This is the actual Help Desk Insights in our SaaS:

-Since we released our help center we have been seeing an average of 60 article views per day.
+Since we released our help center, we have seen an average of 60 article views daily.

 This means 60 conversations less to handle per day.